ltfschoen/jam/constitution.md

 ## ARTICLE VIII: RATIFICATION

 These Constitutional Safeguards shall take effect upon approval through the OpenGov process and shall be binding upon all participants in the JAM Implementers DAO.
+The binding nature of these safeguards is essential to ensure effective governance, protect against ecosystem threats, and provide the necessary foundation for the incentive and disincentive mechanisms described throughout this document.

 The architecture of Polkadot's ranked collective pallet and origin composition system enables the sophisticated governance mechanisms described herein, effectively addressing common governance paralysis problems that have plagued many DAOs.
 By allowing dynamic authority delegation between specialized collectives and implementation teams, the system creates redundancy without sacrificing security or accountability.